Drag Queens at the Last Supper

 You are just the latest step in a line that goes all the way back to the primordial soup.
 You’re a link in an incredibly long chain.
 Each previous link, all the people in previous generations, found a way to overcome their challenges and pass on their experiences and what they learned.
 You can too!

 So no, it’s not that our planet is overpopulated, it’s just poorly managed.
 And sure, I agree that we need to make some difficult choices to make sure we leave the place in as good a shape as we found it.
-Look back and you’ll see that there are those in every era who believe that they are there to witness the end of history.
-The doomsayers have always been wrong before, and they’re wrong now.
-Every generation faces its challenges.
-We’re no exception.
-And we’re going to be okay.
+Look back and you’ll see that there are those in every era who believe that they are there to witness the end of history, such as 18th century historian Edward Gibbon, who remarked in Decline and Fall of the Roman Empire that expecting the imminent end of the world is “an opinion which, however it may deserve respect for its usefulness and antiquity, has not been found agreeable to experience.”

 On Being An American